jmandel/fhir-js-client/docs/client.md

     resolveReferences: [
         "context",                 // The Encounter
         "context.serviceProvider", // The Organization (hospital)
-        "performer.0",             // The Practitioner
+        "performer.0",             // The Practitioner (or use "performer" to get all practitioners) "subject",                 // The Patient
-        "subject"                  // The Patient
+        "identifier..assigner"     // All identifier assigners
     ]
 );
 ```